Bone Spurs

 Bone spurs can form at the front of the ankle joint as a result of traction on the joint capsule (often seen in soccer players from repetitive kicking) leading to anterior ankle impingement; or secondary to degenerative ankle arthritis which causes the bone spurs to form around the ankle joint due to the irritation in the joint from the arthritis (and potential to limit motion through the arthritic ankle joint).

-Bone spur on the top of the foot (Tarsal Boss)
+Bone Spur on the Top of the Foot (Tarsal Boss)

 Top of the foot (dorsal foot) often form in response to arthritis in the midfoot (tarsometatarsal) joints leading to a tarsal boss.